hayleygayfer/COMP2511-Group-Project/assumptions.md

 - Buildings that are on path tiles are activated when the character/enemy steps on the same tile
 - A campfire has a battle radius of 2
 - When a Card is discarded due to the max number of Cards being exceeded, the Character is awarded 5 XP and 5 Gold
+- If a building already exists on a tile then another building cannot be placed on top of it

 ### Enemy Item and Cards Drops
 - Slugs have a 50% chance to drop a Sword, and a 50% chance to drop a BarracksCard